spring-attic/spring-xd-samples/pivotal-hd-demo/README.md

 if the `tweets-0.txt.tmp` file has 0 size it just means that our rollover limit has not been reached yet.

-We can stop the stream to flush all the data using:
+We can stop and remove the stream to flush all the data using:

-    xd:> stream undeploy --name tweets
+    xd:> stream destroy --name tweets

 Now we can look at the content in the file in hdfs using: